RC-14/StreamScript/README.md

     * [x] If it's not compatible show an error
     * [x] If it's a website try to get a video source from that website (and show an error if that fails)
   * [x] Add all the features from `actions.addVideoControls` (and more)
-  * [ ] Use the video player instead of redirecting to the source video
+  * [x] Use the video player instead of redirecting to the source video
-    * [ ] Edit all redirect actions to redirect to the video player
   * [x] Automatically get a new source when the old one isn't available anymore
   * [ ] Support m3u8 (and similar) files
   * [ ] Optional: Don't use the default style from the browser